Vibrant, beautiful and easy to grow, hardy geraniums deserve a spot in every garden.

 Geranium ‘Nimbus’

-As the petals don’t overlap, its distinctive flowers look like a ring of five big bluish-violet teardrops with vivid purple veins.
+As the petals don’t overlap, this geranium's distinctive flowers look like a ring of five big, bluish-violet teardrops with vivid purple veins.
 The gold-tinted, finely dissected young foliage matures to rich green as the June-to-August flowering begins.
 Shade will limit its natural vigour.

 Geranium ‘Orion’